APSIS-ANALYSIS/PERIGEE/docs/install_external_libs.md

 $ cd ..
 $ rm -rf metis-5.0.3-src
 ```
+Remarks: (1) You should read BUILD.txt to have an idea of all relevant configure options.
+(2) If you need 64-bit integer support, you need to modify the `metis.h` file in the include folder before compiling.

 ## Install Gmsh
 The PERIGEE code does **not** depend on Gmsh.
 However, we frequently use Gmsh to generate input files for unstructured grid.
 Therefore, it is recommended that you install Gmsh on your machine.
 This step is **unnecessary** for compiling PERIGEE on clusters.
 Currently, the code is compatible with the mesh format from Gmsh-3.
 Run the following commands to install Gmsh.
 We do not need to link the PERIGEE code to Gmsh.
 For many cases, we generate a mesh using Gmsh as a binary executable.